NEC Baby Formula Lawsuit

 Alternatives to These Infant Formulas

-Human breast milk is what is the healthiest for a premature baby.
-Breast milk has a compound in it that helps it fight harmful bacteria.
-Researchers and doctors recommend that a premature infant receives pumped mother's milk or breast milk from a human donor.
+Human breast milk is the healthiest for a premature baby.
+Breast milk has a compound in it that helps the baby fight harmful bacteria.
+Researchers and doctors recommend that a premature infant receive pumped mother's milk or breast milk from a human donor.